-The purpose of this course is to familiarize the students with some of the main techniques for estimating the state of a dynamical system.
-Examples will be derived from critical infrastructure systems; power and energy systems, transportation systems and water networks.
-Moreover to use the state of estimation to detect faults in some of the system’s components such as sensor faults and water leaks.
+The purpose of this course is to familiarize the students with some of the main techniques for estimating the state of a dynamical system and use the state of estimation to detect faults in some of the system’s components such as sensor faults and water leaks.
+Examples will be derived from critical infrastructure systems: power and energy systems, transportation systems and water networks.
 The students will learn to design and implement (in MATLAB) state estimators and fault detection algorithms for various systems, as well as to model faulty components.

 This course introduces finite-dimensional optimization and decision theory and basic optimization algorithms.
 The formulation of optimization problems arising in CISs is also presented together with worked out examples.

 After the course the students will be able to formulate optimization problems, design computer algorithms for finding minima and maxima in a wide range of optimization problems involving smooth criteria and, just as importantly, to interpret, and if necessary modify, the algorithms found in standard computer packages.
 The students will also be able to formulate and solve decision making problems and problems involving graphs.
 Finally, the students will be capable of formulating optimization problems arising in CISs and to compute their solutions.

 Instructor: Professor Chris Hankin